anthonyrisinger/cga/9/cga+11.md

 Einstein's general relativity stands as one of physics' greatest achievements.
 The geometric description of gravity as spacetime curvature has passed every experimental test for over a century.
 Gauge Theory Gravity (GTG) offers an alternative formulation—not a replacement—that recasts gravity in the language of gauge fields.

-In GTG, spacetime remains flat, but we introduce two gauge fields:
+In GTG, spacetime remains flat, but gauge fields are introduced:
 - $h(x)$: A position gauge field (relates coordinates to physical positions)
 - $\omega(x)$: A rotation gauge field (implements parallel transport)